pieterkdevilliers/barefoot-business-book/README.md

 3. I've heard of Barefoot Business, or am reading it, and would like to get in contact with the author.

-    - The contact form on the site allows the visitor to contact the authoer directly.
+    - The contact form on the site allows the visitor to contact the author directly.

     ![Form Section Image](https://raw.githubusercontent.com/pieterkdevilliers/barefoot-business-book/main/assets/images/readme-images/form-section.webp)